 This piece of advice also happens to apply towards all walks of life, music included.
-With Bobby Brown’s presence, or lack thereof, at his ex-wife’s funeral the unfortunate talk of the entertainment world at the moment, we’re reminded of the controversy that was his time with Whitney Houston as the generation’s preeminent and most controversial union.
+With Bobby Brown’s presence, or lack thereof, at his ex-wife’s funeral the unfortunate talk of the entertainment world at the moment, we’re reminded of the controversy that was his time with Whitney Houston as the generation’s most tumultuous celebrity union.

 Their troubled and equally talented souls notwithstanding, we all know couples like this.
-The passion of the moment doesn’t reflect the patience needed for longevity and during the mid-1990′s.
-Such train of thought was no more truer than in Mary J. Blige and K-Ci.
-In 1993, the two’s violently passionate performance of their duet, “I Don’t Wanna Do Anything Else,” on MTV Unplugged reverberated greatly.
+The passion of the moment doesn’t reflect the patience needed for longevity.
+This no more truer than in Mary J. Blige and K-Ci.
+In 1993, the violently passionate performance of their duet, “I Don’t Wanna Do Anything Else,” on MTV Unplugged reverberated greatly.

-The time spent on stage was a testament to where both were in life.
+The time spent on stage was a testament to where both were in life and the opposite directions both were headed.
 Mary, one of R&B’s fastest rising stars with a soulful voice drenched simultaneously in love and pain.
 And K-Ci, by far one of the signature deliveries of the decade, both church strong and street-corner sharpened.